ieeeiasvit/ProLang-IAS/Problems/Description.md

+# Question 1

-# Check AB
+## Check AB

-# Suppose you have a string, S, made up of only 'a's and 'b's.
+### Suppose you have a string, S, made up of only 'a's and 'b's.
 Write a recursive program that checks if the string was generated using the following rules:

 **a.
 The string begins with an 'a'**